 If you have never had any form of credit, you will likely have a low credit score as you have nothing to prove that you are a sensible borrower.
-While having a low credit score can make getting your first credit card trickier, there are plenty of cards designed for first-time borrowers.
-They will have higher interest rates than other cards, and will likely have a small credit limit, which is the amount of money you can spend.
-Once you have one of these cards, use it for daily essentials that you need to buy such as groceries or petrol.
+While having a low credit score can make getting your first credit card trickier, plenty of cards are designed for first-time borrowers.
+They will have higher interest rates than other cards and will likely have a small credit limit, which is the amount of money you can spend.
+Once you have one of these cards, use it for daily essentials that you need to buy, such as groceries or petrol.
 Make sure you pay it off in full immediately.
 As you would be buying these things normally with cash, you should have money set aside in your budget.
 Do not be tempted to spend this on other things – it is not ‘free’ money.

 Credit Cards Are Universally Accepted

 Credit cards are taken as a form of payment pretty much anywhere, in any country.
 Although you may find your card issuer charges an exchange fee, make sure to check before spending abroad.
 Sometimes there will be a minimum spend for payments with a credit card so also be mindful of this.

 Once you have a good credit score, the choice of credit card widens.
 Many cards come with bonuses that make everyday spending rewarding.
 These can range from points to spend with a brand to a percentage of what you spend as cashback and air miles to add up to free flights.
 If you have large outgoings that you usually pay for with cash, such as commuting costs or weekly food shops, you will be getting something for free by spending on a credit card.
 These rewards might not be worth it if you do not pay the balance in full every month, as the interest will wipe out the gain.

 They Help With Spending